eval/lemme-pry/README.md

 # pry-try

-Open a pry-session with the gems you want to try.
+Start a pry-session with specific gems or a (remote) script loaded.

 ## Usage